DennisNTNU/latex-base/README.md

 For library management (referencing and reference list)

-`$ sudo apt-get install texlive-bibtex-extra biber`
+`$ sudo apt install texlive-bibtex-extra biber`

+For algorithm environment and other things

+`$ sudo apt install texlive-science`

+---

+If you want to install everything (requires >5BG of storage):

+`$ sudo apt install texlive-full`